CHAIC-NeurIPS/CHAIC/README.md

 Agents may take different number of frames to finish (or fail) one action, and one env step is finished until any agent's action is not under the ongoing status, and the current obs is returned to all agents.
 Then, all agents are asked for a new action, and any agent having ongoing action will directly switch to the new action if its action changed.

-### Gym Scenes

-The dataset is modular in its design, consisting of several physical floor plan geometries with a wall and floor texture variations (e.g. parquet flooring, ceramic tile, stucco, carpet etc.) and various furniture and prop layouts (tables, chairs, cabinets etc.), for a total of 6 separate environments.
-Every scene has 6 to 8 rooms, 10 objects, and 4 containers.